gsoft-inc/wl-web-configs/docs/webpack/configure-build.md

 # Configure for build

+!!!warning
+`@workleap/webpack-configs` is now in maintenance mode.
+If you're starting a new project, consider using [@workleap/rsbuild-configs](../rsbuild/default.md) instead for better performance and modern tooling.
+!!!

-To configure [webpack](https://webpack.js.org/) for a production environment, execute the following steps.
+To configure [webpack](https://webpack.js.org/) for a production environment, execute the following steps :point_down:

 ## Install the packages